Summary

 - Inform patients that supply of the various methylphenidate products is expected to be limited throughout 2025 and 2026 at different times, and discuss alternative treatments when they are unable to access their usual medicine.

-The Australasian ADHD Professionals Association has developed clinical guidelines about managing the ADHD medicine shortages.
+The Australasian ADHD Professionals Association developed clinical guidelines about managing the ADHD medicine shortages.
 The guidelines include information for bridging with methylphenidate IR or switching from methylphenidate to either lisdexamfetamine or dexamfetamine IR during the shortages.
-Go to: ADHD Medication Shortage Clinical Guidance for Healthcare Professionals to access these resources.
+Go to: ADHD Medication Shortage Clinical Guidance for Healthcare Professionals- external site to access these resources.

 Information for patients

-To help with supply, we have approved access to several overseas-registered methylphenidate modified-release products in several strengths.
-Your pharmacist can order these alternative products by contacting an approval holder, whose details are available on the Section 19A approvals database.
-Some of these overseas-registered alternatives are subsidised on the PBS.
+During the shortage, we approved access to several overseas-registered methylphenidate modified-release products in multiple strengths to help with supply.
+Details of these approvals are available on the Section 19A approvals database.
+The overseas-registered alternatives are also subsidised on the PBS- external site.

 If your pharmacist offers you an overseas-registered alternative medicine, they should explain any differences between the products.